(last updated: 2020-05-20 @ 03:10 ET / 2020-05-20 @ 07:10 UTC )

 VIEW SERVER STATE.
 In this case, the User specified is associated with Login that is "sysadmin" and the Database is set to

-TRUSTWORTHY ONand the Database is owned by a Login that has a certain level of permissions (not sure yet what the minimum required level is, but being in the
+TRUSTWORTHY ONand the Database is owned by a Login that has the

 These are all even more reasons to use Module Signing instead of